azriel91/dot_ix/README.md

 # Then, one of:
 # * client side rendering -- uses WASM compiled graphviz to generate the graph.
 cargo leptos watch
-# * server side rendering -- runs `dot` on the server to generate the graph.
-#   Requires `graphviz` to be installed.
-cargo leptos watch --features "server_side_graphviz" -v
 ```

-For server side rendering, the `"server_side_graphviz"` feature needs to be passed in separately because that feature still needs to be enabled for the lib compilation, i.e.

-* server side rendering:
-    - lib features: `"server_side_graphviz"`
-    - bin features: `"ssr,server_side_graphviz"`
-* client side rendering:
-    - lib features: `""`
-    - bin features: `""`

 ## To Do